rebekkaorth/ros_smart_grasping_pkgs/README.md

 ### dataset_creator + camera_mover nodes (in further detail)

 Both nodes fulfill the requirement of developing nodes that enable the creation of datasets of different objects.
 To save images and move the robotic arm at the same time, the functionality was split into two nodes.
 One node moves the camera around the object and the other node saves color- and depth-images.
-The nodes were developed under the assumptions that objects are placed on the table (provided by the sandbox) on the right lower corner.
+The nodes were developed under the assumptions that objects are placed on the table (provided within the sandbox) on the right lower corner.
 That enables the robotic arm to move around the corner and therefore makes it possible to take pictures of objects.
 Images in a ca. 90 degree angle can be taken.
 All images are saved in a separate directory in '/camera_data/imgs/dataset_images/'.

 The assumption of the placement of objects on the table was made in order to be able to move the robotic arm at the same hieght as the object is.
 Would objects be placed on the floor, for example, the camera could not capture the whole object.
-Moreover, the robotic arm does not move around the entire table due to the length of the robotic arm.
+Moreover, the robotic arm does not move around the entire table due to its length.

 Problem encountered:
 The camera has to move according to the movement of the robotic arm in order to be able to take pictures of the object at every angle.
 Due to the scope of the project, this issue has not been resolved.